This zesty tuna pasta has a delicious Mediterranean twist.

 But I digress.
 You can eat this tuna pasta hot, as we did, or let it cool down and serve it as a salad instead.
 It also makes a great packed lunch.

-I should also say that you can vary the ingredients quite a bit and it’s still fabulous.
-I often use mange tout or other green veggies instead of the broccoli florets.
+You can also vary the ingredients quite a bit and it’s still fabulous.
+I often use mange tout or other green vegetables instead of the broccoli florets.
 And you can use green olives instead of the Kalamata ones.
 Or even capers instead of the olives.
 Or lime instead of the lemon.
 You can leave out the chilli altogether if you don’t like it.
 I’ve done it many ways, and they’ve all been good.
-Find one that works for you 🙂
+Find one that works for you!

 - zest and juice of a lemon